 Galp Energia's refining system after the upgrade project

-The upgrade project performed at the Matosinhos reﬁnery began its construction phase in December 2008 and concluded in 2011.
-The project consists of the construction of a new vacuum distillation unit for the obtaining of vacuum gasoil (VGO) and a visco-reduction unit for the soft thermal cracking of the resulting vacuum residue.
+The upgrade project at the Matosinhos reﬁnery began its construction phase in December 2008 and was concluded in 2011.
+The project consisted of the construction of a new vacuum distillation unit for obtaining of vacuum gasoil (VGO) and a visco-reduction unit for the soft thermal cracking of the resulting vacuum residue.
 In addition, environmental protection will be enhanced by the construction of new units for water treatment and removing sulphur.

-A cogeneration unit was built in parallel with the aim of covering the optimisation needs for optimising the reﬁning system, particularly in terms of steam and electric power.
+A cogeneration unit was built in parallel with the aim of optimising the reﬁning system, particularly in terms of steam and electric power.
 The cogeneration plant at the Matosinhos reﬁnery came on stream in 2012 with a capacity of 80 MW.

-The upgrade project perfoemed at the Sines reﬁnery started its construction phase in December 2008.
+The upgrade project at the Sines reﬁnery started its construction phase in December 2008.
 The project consisted in the construction of a new hydrocracker, i.e. a unit for hydrocracking heavy gasoil, for the production of diesel and jet fuel.
 This unit enables the production of diesel through deep conversion of the heavier fractions of crude oil.
 This technology makes the selection of crude oil to be processed more ﬂexible, which allows the purchase of heavier crude oil for processing in the distillation column.
-The naphtha produced at the Sines reﬁnery will be sent to Matosinhos as raw material for the aromatics plant, which will be a further step to integration of the two units.
+The naphtha produced at the Sines reﬁnery is partially sent to Matosinhos as raw material for the aromatics plant.

 In addition to the main plant, a steam reformer unit for the production of hydrogen and a unit for recovering sulphur from produced gases were also built, both of which are necessary for operating the hydrocracker.
 These units implied the construction of seven new tanks and the adjustment of the utilities systems (water, steam, electric power and compressed air).
 The efﬂuent system was also adapted for the exchanges with wastewater treatment plants to occur in environmentally adequate conditions.